FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 {::comment}

-    [MB103]: We may say that how this is exposed to a user/manager is implmentation specific.
+    MB103: We may say that how this is exposed to a user/manager is implmentation specific.

-    [VP]: Earlier subsection should explain when discussing implementations.
+    VP: Earlier subsection should explain when discussing implementations.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}